kube-burner/kube-burner/docs/measurements/index.md

 ### Metrics

-The metrics collected are pod latency timeseries (`nodeLatencyMeasurement`) and four documents holding a summary with different pod latency quantiles of each pod condition (`nodeLatencyQuantilesMeasurement`).
+The metrics collected are node latency timeseries (`nodeLatencyMeasurement`) and four documents holding a summary with different node latency quantiles of each node condition (`nodeLatencyQuantilesMeasurement`).

 One document, such as the following, is indexed per each node created by the workload that enters in `Ready` condition during the workload: